-Figure 26: PPPoE Status Screen
+Figure 22: PPPoE Status Screen

-Data - PPPoE
+Data - PPPoE Screen

 Connection Physical Address The hardware address of this device, as seen by remote devices on the Internet.
 (This is different to the hardware address seen by devices on the local LAN.)
 IP Address The IP Address of this device, as seen by Internet users.
 This address is allocated by your ISP (Internet Service Provider).
 Network Mask The Network Mask associated with the IP Address above.
-PPPoE Link Status This indicates whether or not the connection is currently established.
-If the connection does not exist, the "Connect" button can be used to establish a connection.
-If the connection currently exists, the "Disconnect" button can be used to break the connection.
-Connection Log Connection Log • The Connection Log shows status messages relating to the existing connection. • The most common messages are listed in the table below. • The "Clear Log" button will restart the Log, while the Re- fresh button will update the messages shown on screen.
+PPPoE Link Status This indicates whether or not the connection is currently established. • If the connection does not exist, the Connect button can be used to establish a connection. • If the connection currently exists, the Disconnect button can be used to break the connection.
+Normally, it is not necessary to use the Connect and Disconnect buttons unless the setting "Connect automatically, as required" is disabled.
+Connection Log Connection Log The Connection Log shows status messages relating to the existing connection.
+The most common messages are listed in the table below.
+The "Clear Log" button will restart the Log, while the Refresh button will update the messages shown on screen.
 Buttons Connect If not connected, establish a connection to your ISP.
 Disconnect If connected to your ISP, hang up the connection.
 Clear Log Delete all data currently in the Log.
 This will make it easier to read new messages.
 Refresh Update the data on screen.